w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to support assessment:

 * Practice &mdash; Give students a set of images conveying fiction, such as print or search buttons, and ask them to provide their corresponding text alternative.
 Assess how students identify images that convey function and provide their corresponding text alternative.
-* Short Answer Questions &mdash; Present students with a situation where a human verification system needs to be used, and ask them to provide authentication alternatives for other sensory characteristics different than vision.
+* Short Answer Questions &mdash; Present students with a situation where a human verification system needs to be used and ask them to provide authentication alternatives for other sensory characteristics different than vision.
 Assess how students understand the need for providing human verification systems that rely on different sensory characteristics in addition to captcha.

 ## Ideas to Assess Knowledge for Module